40+ Best Professional Alternatives to “Thank You for Letting Me Know”

 7. “Thanks for pointing that out.”

-Best Use: Team communication.
+Best Use: Team communication, collaborative document editing.

-Worst Use: Legal or formal writing.
+Worst Use: Legal writing, formal contracts, or executive reporting.

 8. “I appreciate the insight.”